 The 'R' indicates to the Controller that the command is to be a READ command.
+The ID indicates which device is to be read.
 The next two digits indicate data location that is to be read.
 The carriage return indicates that the command is to be activated.
 The following is a listing of the data locations that may be read: